 The new Royal Adelaide Hospital

-The new Royal Adelaide Hospital will provide world-class health care and facilities for South Australians.
+The new Royal Adelaide Hospital (RAH) will open in mid 2016, providing world class health care and facilities for South Australians.

-The new hospital will harness the latest in architectural design to create a healing environment for patients and a positive working environment for staff, all while minimising the building’s environmental footprint.
-This will be achieved by ensuring all rooms have access to natural light and easy access to internal gardens on balconies and the roof.
+The new hospital will harness the latest in architectural design to create a healing environment for patients and their families.Provide an efficient and positive working environment for staff, all while minimising the building’s environmental footprint.

-The new Royal Adelaide Hospital will remain a major teaching hospital and will also be co-located with the new South Australian Health and Medical Research Institute, making the health precinct the hub of medical research in the State.
+The new RAH will remain a major teaching hospital and will be co-located with the new South Australian Health and Medical Research Institute (SAHMRI) and the proposed two multi-storey research and training facilities for the University of Adelaide and University of South Australia, making the health precinct the hub of medical research in the State.